 Seymour S. Preston III has been a director since September 2003.
 Mr. Preston has been our vice chairman and lead independent director since January 2009.
+Since 1994, Mr. Preston has been President of

+The Millrace Group, a management consulting firm.
 Mr. Preston is also a director and serves on the audit committee of Independent Publications, Inc., a newspaper publisher.
 Mr. Preston was a director of Albemarle Corporation, a specialty chemicals company, from 1996 to 2008; Scott Specialty Gas Corporation, a provider of gases for calibration, testing and emission standards, from 1994 to 2007; and, Tufco Technologies, Inc., a consumer products contract manufacturing company, from 1999 to 2009.
 From 1994 to 2003, he was the chairman and chief executive officer of AAC Engineered Systems, Inc., a privately-held manufacturing company.
 Over the period from 1961 to 1989, Mr. Preston held various positions at Pennwalt Corporation, including serving as president, chief operating officer and director from 1978 to 1989.
 Mr. Preston served as president and chief executive officer of Elf Atochem North America, Inc., a chemical and plastics company, from 1990 to 1993.
 Mr. Preston received his Masters of Business Administration from Harvard Business School and his B.A. degree from Williams College.
 We believe Mr. Preston's qualifications to sit on our Board of Directors include his leadership and business skills.
 Mr. Preston has prior experience as a chairman, chief executive officer, board member, audit committee member and president of several companies.

 Dr. George W. Taylor has served as our executive chairman since January 2009.
 Prior to January 2009, Dr. Taylor had served as our chief executive officer since 1993 and as a director since 1984, when he co-founded our company.
 From 1990 to 2004, Dr. Taylor was our president, and from 1984 to 1990, he was our vice president.
 In 1979, he co-founded and served as president of Princeton Research Associates, Inc., a consulting engineering, technical marketing and product development company.
-In 1971, Dr. Taylor co-founded Princeton Materials Science, Inc., a manufacturer of liquid crystal displays and digital watches.
-Dr. Taylor received a Bachelor of Engineering degree with First Class Honours in Electrical Engineering and a Doctor of Engineering degree from the University of Western Australia and a Ph.D. in Electrical Engineering degree from the University of the Institute of Engineers, Australia and the Institute of Electrical Engineers, London.
+In 1970, Dr. Taylor co-founded Princeton Materials Science, Inc., a manufacturer of liquid crystal displays and digital watches.
+Dr. Taylor received a Bachelor of Engineering degree with First Class Honours in Electrical Engineering and a Doctor of Engineering degree from the University of Western Australia and a Ph.D. in Electrical Engineering degree from the University of London.
+He is a Fellow of the Institute of Engineers, Australia and the Institute of Electrical Engineers, Australia and the Institute of Electrical Engineers, London.
 We believe Dr. Taylor's qualifications to sit on our Board of Directors include his leadership skills, business development experience and technical knowledge.
-Dr. Taylor has been a director of the Company for over 25 years.
+Dr. Taylor has been a director of the Company for over 25 years and offers the perspective, institutional knowledge and deep understanding of our business accumulated over his many years of involvement with the Company.